-- A. Protection officer: Who will assess the risk of detriment to you and those implicated by your disclosure, and be responsible for your protection.
-The protection officer may be the Compliance Officer, the Chief People Officer (if a Governance team member is implicated) or the Company Secretary (or, if the Company Secretary is implicated, the Chairman), as nominated on a case-by-case basis. - B. Investigation officer: Who will promptly conduct a preliminary review of your complaint to determine whether it qualifies for protection (see Part A) and whether a formal, in depth investigation is required.
-The investigation officer may be the Compliance Officer, the Chief People Officer (if a Governance team member is implicated), the Company Secretary (or, if the Company Secretary is implicated, the Chairman), a member of the People and Culture Team or an external person, as nominated on a case-by-case basis.
+- a) Protection officer: Who will assess the risk of detriment to you and those implicated by your disclosure and be responsible for your protection.
+The protection officer may be the Head of Compliance, the Group Legal Director, the Chief People Officer (if a Group Legal team member is implicated) or the Governing Board Chairperson, as nominated on a case-by-case basis. - b) Investigation officer: Who will promptly conduct a preliminary review of your complaint to determine whether it qualifies for protection (see Part A) and whether a formal, in-depth investigation is required.
+The Investigation Officer may be the Compliance Officer, the Group Legal Director, the Chief People Officer (if a Group Legal team member is implicated), a senior manager of a Blackmores Group Member (refer to Part A, section 5.3 b of this Policy) or an external independent specialist as nominated on a case-by-case basis.

-Blackmores is committed to ensuring that confidentiality is maintained during the handling and investigation process, and will only communicate information relating to your disclosure with your consent or otherwise in accordance with Blackmores' obligations of confidentiality (see Section 5.1).
+Blackmores is committed to ensuring that confidentiality is maintained during the handling and investigation process and will only communicate information relating to your disclosure with your consent or otherwise in accordance with Blackmores' obligations of confidentiality (see Section 6.1).